A Million Lights Tour: Background

 With the release of her latest album only one week away, the tour was announced via Cole's website on 12 June 2012.

 Rehearsal for the tour began late August 2012 at Studio 1342 in Los Angeles.
-The sessions were cut short as Cole and manager will.i.am were involved in car accident during the early morning.
+The sessions were cut short as Cole and will.i.am were involved in car accident during the early morning.
 The singer returned to the UK in an arm sling to complete promotional radio spots, with rehearsals continuing in London.
 During the radio spots, the singer stated the tour would feature will.i.am. and Wretch 32 at one of the concerts.
 She also stated costumes were being designed by Renelou Padora.
 During the final weeks, Cole and crew rehearsed the production at the Olympic Basketball Arena, before heading to Belfast.
 While in Northern Ireland, dancing Tre Holloway fractured his leg, causing him to be absent from the first three shows of the jaunt.